 The main risk with these above practices is password theft, in which the associated identity is stolen.
 Some common techniques for cracking passwords include:

 - Dictionary attacks: Dictionary attacks rely on software that automatically plugs common words into password fields.

 - Guessing simple passwords: The most popular password is 123456.
 The next most popular password was 12345.
 Other common choices are 111111, princess, qwerty, and abc123.

 - Reuse of passwords across multiple sites: When one data breach compromises passwords, that same login information can often be used to hack into users’ other accounts.
 Reusing passwords for email, banking, and social media accounts can lead to identity theft.

-- Social engineering: Social engineering is the act of manipulating others into performing certain actions or divulging confidential information It can be employed to trick targets into disclosing passwords.
+- Social engineering: Social engineering (i.e. phishing, vishing, etc.) is the act of manipulating others into performing certain actions or divulging confidential information.
+It can be employed to trick targets into disclosing passwords.

-It only takes one breach at the right company for millions of user names and passwords to become compromised.
+It only takes one breach at the right company to compromise millions of user names and passwords.

 1. Create A Strong, Long Passphrase

 Strong passwords make it significantly more difficult for hackers to crack and break into systems.
-Strong passwords are considered over eight characters in length and made up of both upper and lowercase letters, numbers, and symbols.
+Strong passwords are considered over eight characters in length and comprised of both upper and lowercase letters, numbers, and symbols.